So here you are. You have been using Ansible for a while and have walked already different paths is using and installing it naming a few:

 Use docker to run Ansible

 As I am doing more and more things with docker at home and getting further into kubernetes.
 I seen also quite some interesting stuff being done with Ansible to stage Kubernetes clusters.
 I thought it might be a good thing to try and see how I like running Ansible from inside a docker container on my host system.
 So no feedback on how that worked out so far but make sure to check out my post about Ansible and Docker I do have good hopes knowing the speed of spinning up a docker is quite good and I am willing to “polute” my developer system to make it native ready for running docker containers.
-I might also het around and find a way to actualy build a deployment pipeline to use in my home setup running Docker on Synology.
-But then again that runs quickly into a chicken and egg kind of issue as I was planning to actualy install docker on synology with ansible
+I might also get around and find a way to actualy build a deployment pipeline to use in my home setup running Docker on Synology.
+But then again that runs quickly into a chicken and egg kind of issue as I was planning to actualy install docker on synology with ansible.
+Especially the AWX projects which uses docker containers has proper use cases.
+I am working on some test cases using that too.(see also AWX Automation)

 PhylosITy from the configuration and setup instructions.
 That is why this post once again contained